MobilityData/gtfs-validator/README.md

 ```
 you can then follow the instructions of the next sections

 Note: As a convenience, a `shell script` file is provided in the same directory.
-It is copied from [end_to_end.sh](https://github.com/MobilityData/gtfs-validator/blob/master/application/cli-app/scripts/end_to_end.sh)
+It is [copied in the Docker image](https://github.com/MobilityData/gtfs-validator/blob/253bc9ccb019ca98bad1f429d91bc4fe03b8020d/Dockerfile#L3) from [end_to_end.sh](https://github.com/MobilityData/gtfs-validator/blob/master/application/cli-app/scripts/end_to_end.sh)
-It can be used to run the validator in an automated way via Java on your local computer.
-Only community based support is provided for local runs of the validator.
+It can be used to run the validator in an automated way *via Java on your local computer* as described in the next section.
+Only **community based support** is provided for local runs of the validator.

 ## via Java on your local computer